BredaUniversityGames/programming-awesome-list/README.md

 - [Scratchapixel 2.0](https://www.scratchapixel.com/) Learn Computer Graphics From Scratch!
 - [vulkan-tutorial.com](https://vulkan-tutorial.com/) - A collection of vulkan tutorials
 - [VulkanGuide](https://vkguide.dev/) - The focus of this guide is to understand Vulkan correctly, and act as a stepping stone for then working in your own projects
+- [Vulkan for HLSL](https://www.lei.chat/posts/hlsl-for-vulkan-resources/) How to use HLSL for Vulkan Shaders when compiling HLSL to SPIR-V using [DirectXShaderCompiler](https://github.com/microsoft/DirectXShaderCompiler).
 - [tellusim engine blog](https://tellusim.com/blog/) - cool GPU driven blog posts: Blue noise, benchmarks between GPU's, Raytracing, Animations etc.
-- [The Danger Zone](https://therealmjp.github.io/) Blog of Matt Pettineo (Lead graphics and engine programmer at Ready At Dawn Studios)
+- [The Danger Zone](https://therealmjp.github.io/) Blog of Matt Pettineo (Lead graphics and engine programmer at Ready At Dawn Studios) such as Vulkan, Directx11/12 and opengl.
+- [Alain Galvan blogs](https://alain.xyz/) Blog of Alain Galvan, graphics driver engineer for AMD.
+  - [Raw Directx12](https://alain.xyz/blog/raw-directx12) Basics on the raw initialization of Directx12 without any helper libraries.
+  - [Raw WebGPU](https://alain.xyz/blog/raw-webgpu) Basics on the raw initialization of WebGPU.
+  - [Raw Vulkan](https://alain.xyz/blog/raw-vulkan) Basics on the raw initialization of Vulkan.
+  - [Comparison of Modern Graphics API's](https://alain.xyz/blog/comparison-of-modern-graphics-apis) Goes on the basics, and differences on old and newer graphic API's

 *Web tools*
 - [Compiler Explorer](https://godbolt.org/) - lets you compile many different languages such as C,C++ or rust and inspect the Assembly or test